 The N.C.
 Department of Transportation is responsible for the safety of more than 18,000 bridges, pipes and culverts along North Carolina's highways.
 To ensure the safety of motorists who rely on these bridges, NCDOT has an aggressive inspection program.

-Structurally deficient bridges are safe, however, they have components in poor condition due to deterioration.
+Poor condition bridges are safe, however, they have components that are deteriorating.
 They require significant maintenance to remain in service and might require limits on vehicle weights.
-To fully address the issues on a structurally deficient bridge, extensive rehabilitation or replacement is usually required.
+To fully address the issues on a poor condition bridge, extensive rehabilitation or replacement is usually required.

 Another commonly used term is